Acaruso/dsp-stuff-win32/dsp-stuff-win32/notes/dsp-stuff-general-notes.md

             - note that we don't need to do a full sort
               - if inserting: find correct place to insert, move everything over
               - if deleting: move everything over
+            - key thing:
+              - we're hammering reads multiple times a second
+              - we only write when the user clicks in the ui -- not very often
+              - thus, the sorted array is good because it optimizes reads at the expense of writes
 - create EnvVca
   - combination of Envelope and Vca
   - in[0] - trigger